John Parker Lead Pastor

 Sam Arocho Waterford Campus Minister

 Sam grew up in Woonsocket, Rhode Island, the youngest of five children.
-He graduated from UCF with a BA in marketing, and is currently pursuing his MBA.
+He graduated from UCF with a BA in marketing, and has now earned his MBA as well.
 Sam began attending Summit in June of 2009 and quickly jumped in by leading the jobSERVE initiative.

 As Waterford Campus Minister, Sam is responsible for carrying out the vision of Summit at the Waterford campus.
 This includes leading all the ministries and volunteers at Summit Waterford, helping people connect in Christ-centered community, and pastoral care.

 Sam and his wife, Carolina, were married on December 6th, 2003.
-They have two sons, Samuel David and Matthew Alexander.
-When not working, Sam enjoys spending time with his wife and boys.
+They have two sons, Samuel and Matthew, and a daughter, Elena.
+When not working, Sam enjoys spending time with his wife and kids.
 He is an avid fan of all sports.

 Have a question for Sam?
 Contact him.